willkc15/EchoI2B2/README.md

 Expected Issues

 1. Alexa understanding clinical terminology such as "echocardiography".
 There is no way to increase Alexa's understanding of complex words that are not in her vocabulary.
-One option moving forward is to limit this Alexa skill to simple I2B2 searches with somewhat pedestrian language such as "Search for patients with breast cancer and a history of tobacco use.
+One option moving forward is to limit this Alexa skill to simple I2B2 searches with somewhat pedestrian language such as "Search for patients with breast cancer and a history of tobacco use."